 Moving Indoors

 Now that you’ve read about how to build a fire outside, you’ll find that making one inside is a lot easier.
-The wind works neither for you nor against you, but you need to exercise more caution inside your own home.
+The wind works neither for you nor against you, but you need to exercise more caution inside your home.
 While you may not need to build a workspace, you’ll have to maintain one.
-Keep your chimney clear and scoop up the ash when fires burn out.
+Keep your chimney clean and scoop up the ash when fires burn out.

 How to Build a Fire in a Fireplace

 A great way to build a fire in a fireplace is to make one “upside-down:” Criss-cross logs upon the grate.
 Be sure to use only the best wood for an optimal experience!
-Place kindling on top of the “log cabin,” and spread tinder all over the kindling.
+Place kindling on top of the “log cabin” and spread tinder all over the kindling.
 When you’re ready to start the fire, light the tinder.

 How to Build a Fire in a Wood Stove